bibryam/building-effective-dapr-agents/README.md

     - Which tools to use
     - In what order to call them
     - When it has sufficient information to respond

+This implementation demonstrates the core value of the Autonomous Agent pattern: enabling dynamic, adaptive problem-solving without predefined workflows.

+### When to Use This Pattern

+This pattern is ideal when:
+- Tasks require sequentially dependent steps
+- Tool usage decisions depend on previous observations
+- The workflow can't be predetermined
+- Human intervention should be minimized
+- Adaptability to changing circumstances is required

+### Key Benefits

+- Provides flexibility to handle diverse inputs
+- Adapts approach based on gathered information
+- Makes tool usage decisions dynamically
+- Mimics human reasoning and problem-solving
+- Requires minimal external orchestration

 ## References